bobfoster/peggen/README.md

     num      = [0-9]+ '.'
 [0-9]+
     S    ~   = [ \t\r\n]*

-Since the added gram and S rules are marked with ~ they will not appear in the output tree, which will remain as discussed above.
+Since the added S rule is marked with ~, it will not appear in the output tree, which will remain as discussed above.

 An alternative approach, suggested by Bryan Ford, is to separate